Our Contributors

 Introducing our regular and semiregular contributors to The Seaboard Review of Books.
 If you think you might be interested in contributing a review (or reviews), please contact James at editor[at]theseaboardreview[dot]ca

-Ian Colford’s stories, reviews, and commentary have appeared in Canadian literary publications from coast to coast and online in journals and book blogs.
-Evidence, a collection of short fiction, was published in 2008 by Porcupine’s Quill and won the Margaret and John Savage First Book Award; Evidence was also shortlisted for the Danuta Gleed Literary Award, the Thomas Head Raddall Atlantic Fiction Award and the ReLit Award.
-A novel, The Crimes of Hector Tomás, followed in 2012.
-Published by Freehand Books, it won Trade Book of the Year at the 2013 Alberta Book Publishing Awards.
-Perfect World, a novella, was published by Freehand in 2016 and shortlisted in the book design category at the 2017 Alberta Book Publishing Awards.
-In September 2019, a collection of short fiction, A Dark House, was published under the Vagrant Press imprint of Nimbus Publishing.
-A Dark House was shortlisted for the Alistair MacLeod Prize in Short Fiction at the Atlantic Book Awards, and awarded Bronze in the 2020 Best Short Fiction category by The Miramichi Reader.
-In 2021 A Dark House was shortlisted for a 2020 Relit Award.
-In 2022, his novel manuscript, The Confessions of Joseph Blanchard, was awarded the Guernica Prize and was published by Guernica Editions in November 2023.
+Ian Colford has published three novels and two collections of stories.
+Evidence was published in 2008 by Porcupine’s Quill and won the Margaret and John Savage First Book Award; Evidence was also shortlisted for the Danuta Gleed Literary Award, the Thomas Head Raddall Atlantic Fiction Award and the ReLit Award.
+The Crimes of Hector Tomás followed in 2012.
+Published by Freehand Books of Calgary, it won Trade Book of the Year at the 2013 Alberta Book Publishing Awards.
+Perfect World was published by Freehand in 2016 and shortlisted in the book design category at the 2017 Alberta Book Publishing Awards.
+In 2019 A Dark House was published by Nimbus Publishing of Halifax and was shortlisted for the Alistair MacLeod Prize in Short Fiction at the Atlantic Book Awards and the Relit Award.
+In 2022 The Confessions of Joseph Blanchard won the Guernica Prize and was published by Guernica Editions in November 2023.
+Witness, a sequel to Evidence, will be published in 2026 by Galleon Books of Moncton, NB.
 He lives in Halifax, Nova Scotia.
+More info can be found at www.iancolford.com.

-Emily Weedon is a CSA award winning screenwriter and author of the dystopian debut Autokrator, with Cormorant Books.
-Her forthcoming novel Hemo Sapiens will be published in September 2025, with Dundurn Press. https://emilyweedon.com/
+Emily Weedon is a CSA award-winning screenwriter and author of the dystopian debut Autokrator, with Cormorant Books.
+Her novel Hemo Sapiens was published in September 2025 with Dundurn Press. https://emilyweedon.com/

 Heather Babcock's debut novel Filthy Sugar was published by Inanna Publications in 2020.
 She has had short fiction and nonfiction essays published in many literary journals including Descant Magazine, The Humber Literary Review and The Toronto Quarterly.
 In 2015, her chapbook Of Being Underground and Moving Backwards was published by DevilHousePress.
 Babcock has experience as both a performer and an organizer of open mic and reading events.
 She is currently working on a novel tentatively titled The Memory of Crows.